 But faith must rest upon divine revelation, and the alleged miraculous change explained by transubstantiation is not in the Bible.
 Neither is there a biblical precedent for a miracle in which God expects the faithful to believe that something supernatural has occurred when in fact all outward evidence indicates that nothing at all has occurred.
 God has never dealt with people in that way.

 Does Jesus Christ Really Want Us to Hate Members of Our Own Family?

 In Luke 14:26, Jesus Christ asserts, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.”

 With regard to this scripture, John W. Haley, M.A., on page 286 of his book entitled Alleged Discrepancies of the Bible, says, “The word ‘hate’ is sometimes used in the Bible in the sense of to love less.”
 And, he adds, “When the Hebrews compared a stronger affection with a weaker one, they call the first love, and the other hatred.”
 Haley goes on to say, “The very fact that, in [Luke 14:26], the man is spoken of as hating ‘his own life,’ indicates the figurative or relative sense in which the term is there employed.”

 Allen Bowman, Ph.D., expresses a similar viewpoint.
 On page 139 of his book entitled Is the Bible True?, he notes that the word “hate” is used in a comparative sense.
-Thus, people who want to be disciples of Jesus Christ must love Him more than the people who normally would be the nearest and dearest to them (i.e., their family and close friends).
+Thus, people who want to be disciples of Jesus Christ must love Him more than they love the people who normally would be the nearest and dearest to them (i.e., their family and close friends).

 Why Did Jesus Christ Refer to Himself as a Door, a Vine, etc.?

 John 10:7, 9 states, “Then Jesus said to them again, ‘Most assuredly, I say to you, I am the door of the sheep. . . .
 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.’”